amannn/action-semantic-pull-request/README.md

           # this option and therefore this action allows you to opt-in to using the
           # special "[WIP]" prefix to indicate this state.
 This will avoid the
           # validation of the PR title and the pull request checks remain pending.
+          # Note that a second check will be reported if this is enabled.
           wip: true
 ```